Random coalescing geodesics in first-passage percolation: Coalescence

 \emph{Case 1: Unbounded support.} Given $m\ge1$, let $R_m$ denote the rectangle $\{(i,j)\in\Z^2:i\in\{0,-1\},0\le j\le m\}$.
-We partition the set of edges with both their endpoints in $R_m$ into \emph{interior} edges, connecting $(-1,j)$ to $(0,j)$ for some $0<j<m$, and \emph{boundary} edges, being the remaining ones.
+We partition the set of edges with both their endpoints in $R_m$ into \emph{interior} edges $\textup{int}(R_m)$, connecting $(-1,j)$ to $(0,j)$ for some $0<j<m$, and \emph{boundary} edges $\partial R_m$, being the remaining ones.
 For $m\ge1$, $t>0$ and $0<j_1<j_2<j_3<m$, let $A=A(m,t,j_1,j_2,j_3)$ denote the event that (see Figure~\ref{fig:coal1}) \begin{itemize} \item $G(j_1{\bf e}_2)$, $G(j_2{\bf e}_2)$ and $G(j_3{\bf e}_2)$ belong to different coalescence classes; \item $G(j_1{\bf e}_2)$, $G(j_2{\bf e}_2)$ and $G(j_3{\bf e}_2)$ are entirely contained in the right half-plane; \item every boundary edge in $R_m$ has weight at most $t$. \end{itemize}

-It is clear that $A$ has positive probability for some choice of $m$, $j_1$, $j_2$ and $j_3$, and all $t$ large enough, since by making $m$ large we can make sure that three coalescing classes intersect $R_m$, and by making $m$ larger, some representative of each class will visit the vertical axis only inside $R_m$.
+It is clear that $A$ has positive probability for some choice of $m$, $j_1$, $j_2$ and $j_3$, and all $t$ large enough, since for all $m$ sufficiently large three coalescence classes will intersect $R_m$, and by making $m$ larger, since $G$ eventually moves into the right half-plane, some representative of each class will visit the vertical axis only inside $R_m$.
 Then choose $t$ large.

 Let $A'$ denote the event that $A$ occurs and that all interior edges in $R_m$ have weight larger than $2mt$.
-It follows from Lemma~\ref{lakes} that the images of $G$ at the points $j_1{\bf e}_2$, $j_2{\bf e}_2$ and $j_3{\bf e}_2$ do not change as we increase the interior edges.
-That is, $A$ is increasing with respect to the set of interior edges in $R_m$.
-By Lemma~\ref{modifier} it follows that also $\P(A')>0$, for some choice of parameters.
+We claim that also $\P(A')>0$ for this choice of parameters.
+To see this, note that any geodesic that avoids the interior edges of $R_m$ will remain a geodesic after increasing the weight on interior edges of $R_m$.
+Moreover, it follows from Proposition~\ref{prop:modification} that the images of $G$ at the points $j_1{\bf e}_2$, $j_2{\bf e}_2$ and $j_3{\bf e}_2$ do not change as we increase the weight of the interior edges.
+In terms of the local modification coupling, the last statement can be formalized as